a-t-0/Goldtouch_keyboard_driver/Readme.md

 # Converting Goldtouch bluetooth keyboard to USB

-Hi, I incorrectly assumed the micro-usb port on the keyboard could be used to connect the keyboard to the pc and to allow it to be used wireless, when I purchased it.
+Hi, I incorrectly assumed the micro-usb port on the keyboard could be used to connect the keyboard to the pc to type using the USB connection, when I purchased it.
 Even though on the website the micro-USB connection is only for charging.